 We do not charge interest on U.S. accounts, except in rare cases in which a court mandates an interest award in a legal case.
 This helps give light at the end of the tunnel to consumers and permits them an opportunity to focus on paying down a fixed sum over time.

 In 2014, in Stratton v.
 PRA, the 6th Circuit Court of Appeals held that PRA has no legal right to collect interest on a debt that it had bought.
-PRA’s new policy of not charging interest (without a judgment) is no a charitable gesture to America’s struggling consumers.
+PRA’s policy of not charging interest (without a judgment) is probably not a charitable gesture to America’s struggling consumers.
 It is more likely just a sensible compliance decision to avoid more lawsuits and CFPB investigations about attempts to collect interest.

 PRA’s claim that awards of interest in court cases are “rare” is more problematic: many states, including Maryland, provide for substantial interest on unpaid judgments.
 Far from being rare, the award of post-judgment interest in legal cases is routine.
 In Maryland, if PRA takes you to court and wins, PRA (like all other litigants) is going to get post-judgment interest at the legal rate of 10% per year.